Kmer-File-Format/kff-rust-api/Readme.md

 TODO

 ### Minimizer sequences section

-Writing a minimizer section consists in creating one or multiple blocks and then writing them.
+Writing a minimizer section consists of creating one or multiple blocks and then writing them.

 Creating a block:
 ```rust